 The series revolves around a character called Talon who is the sole survivor of the Blackbloods, which is a race.
 Determined to find the people responsible for the death of her parents, she sets out on a journey.
 While tracking these people, she discovers her supernatural powers which she has to learn to harness.

-The show has had two successful seasons till now.
-Now, the question is will there be a The Outpost season 3.
+Since its launch, the show has had two successful seasons till now.
+Now, the question is will there be a The Outpost season 3?
+Well, let’s find out.

 The Outpost Cast: Who is in it?